 I have purchased this fantastic cookbook from Diana Kennedy, “From My Mexican Kitchen Techniques and Ingredients’ and it was time I put it to the test.
-Vey easy to follow.
+Very easy to follow.
 Pictures show the techniques.
-I am excited to put my new found love into new recipes.
+I am excited to put my newfound love into new recipes.

-TIP: Do not over beat the egg whites as they will be difficult to work with the eggs.
+Do not overbeat the egg whites as they will be difficult to work with the eggs.

 Enjoy this quick video on how to prepare the Chiles Rellenos.